crickets-and-comb/bfb_delivery/docs/format_combined_routes.rst

 After you've combined your optimized routes into a single workbook, using :code:`combine_route_tables` (see :doc:`combine_route_tables </combine_route_tables>`), you'll need to format the combined routes into printable manifests for the drivers.
 This can be done using the :code:`format_combined_routes` tool.

+This tool replaces the Excel macro previously used, as well as some manual steps afterward.
+The output is ready to print.

 Python API documentation at :py:func:`bfb_delivery.api.public.format_combined_routes`.

 CLI documentation at :doc:`CLI </CLI>`.